🚫 Ad Blocker Detected

 A few things that bite people the first time:

 Replication slots hold WAL.
 If you start an online migration and abandon it, the slot will keep the source’s WAL pinned indefinitely, eventually filling the source’s disk.
-Always drop the slot when aborting (pg_drop_replication_slot).
+A clean Ctrl+C drops the slot for you, but if the process is killed or crashes, drop the slot manually (pg_drop_replication_slot).

 1